Core types

 f64 | See description | 64 bits / 8 bytes |

 Floating-point numbers are defined in IEEE 754-2008.
-They can mostly be considered as decimal numbers, for a deeper explanation, please refers to the Single-precision floating-point format (for f32
+They can mostly be considered as decimal numbers, for a deeper explanation, please refers to the Single-precision floating-point format (for f32) and Double-precision floating-point format (for f64) articles on Wikipedia.

 They can store positive or negative values, but also be in one of those three states: